dieckmdo/bachelor_experiments/UnrealRealGTInstance/README.md

 usage: `python clustering.py`

-Takes the UnrealGTClass.txt and the RealGTClass.txt as input and outputs the database with clustered strings as UnrealGTClassClustered.txt and RealGTClassClustered.txt.
+Takes the UnrealGTInstance.txt and the RealGTInstance.txt as input and outputs the database with clustered strings as UnrealGTInstanceClustered.txt and RealGTInstanceClustered.txt.

 ### setup.py